 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 In June 1996, the Interim Corrosion Control (ICC) facility went on-line and is providing corrosion control to communities east of and including Marlborough.
 Initial pH targets were 7.5 in June 1996, then 7.8 in February 1997.
 On July 27, 1998, the pH was adjusted from a target of 7.8 to 9.0 to further minimize leaching of lead.
+MWRA staff collect and analyze samples from 26 community locations on a biweekly.
+The results appear below.

-MWRA Treated Water TTHM Levels in Communities December 1998
+MWRA Treated Water TTHM Levels in Communities January 1999